-Data source - TDC weighbridge Records HP#771501, Waste Minimisation Levels of Service Summary (HP#906599) Compliance with resource consent conditions is an LTP measure in B2.6 Disposal.
+Data source - TDC weighbridge Records HP#771501, Waste Minimisation Levels of Service Summary (HP#906599)

+Compliance with resource consent conditions is an LTP measure in B2.6 Disposal.

+Technical Measure

-Technical Measure Year Measure Target Result 2015- 2018 2018- 2021 Contamination levels are recorded for the composting facility.
-This will be retained as a technical measure to be reported in the WMNZ annual report.
-Less than 0.5% Averaging less than 0.5% Public Information and education promotes appropriate sorting of waste and waste minimisation - reported under kerbside and public information.
+Year Measure Target Result

+2015- 2018 2018- Contamination levels are recorded for the composting This will be retained as a technical measure to be reported in the WMNZ annual report.
+Averaging less than 0.5%

+2021 facility.
+Less than 0.5%

+Public Information and education promotes appropriate sorting of waste and waste minimisation - reported under kerbside and public information.